Sweet potato noodles with Chinese mushrooms, capsicum, cabbage, carrot, onion, and green shallot, tossed in sesame oil and soy sauce.

 - 100 g common cabbage, thinly sliced

 - 1 small carrot, julienne

-- a few stalk of green shallot (scallion), thinly sliced
+- a few stalk of green shallot (scallion), thinly sliced (optional)

-- cooking oil
+- a little cooking oil

-- 2 tsp sesame oil
+- 1 tbsp. sesame oil

 - a little sugar

-- pinches of salt & white pepper
+- salt & white pepper

-- 2 tsp toasted sesame, to garnish
+- 2 tsp toasted sesame, to garnish (optional)

 - In a large sauce pan, cook the sweet potato noodles in plenty of hot water; add salt and a generous dash of cooking oil in the water to avoid the noodles sticking together; stir occasionally; cooking time depends on the noodles, would probably take about 8-10 minutes.